nus-cs2113-AY2021S2/ip/docs/README.md

 Mark a task from your list of added tasks as done.

 ### Delete task
-You may delete tasks that you no longer want to manage
+You may delete tasks that you no longer want to manage.

 ### Find tasks
 Find all tasks that contain the queried keyword and view them as a list.